 “Endless basil?” you say.
 “Endless?
 You mean I can grow all the basil I need from one plant?
 You keep saying this ‘endless’ word.
 I do not think it means what you think it means.”

 On the contrary, my friend.
 You really can grow an endless supply of basil from just one plant!
-In fact, that single plant could supply you with enough basil for all of your homemade pesto, meatball, and spaghetti sauce needs for an entire year.
+In fact, that single plant could supply you with enough basil to make a years’ worth of:

 Here’s an example of our basil harvest (with Neighbor Kitty inspecting it) from a few years back.
 This technique really works!
 There’s no trickery involved, and you won’t believe how easy it is.